-First marriages fail at a rate of 50% and remarriages fail at a rate of greater than 65%.
-There are couples and domestic partners who, for many reasons, can’t or choose not to marry but are a real family.
-We introduce these mates as our boyfriends/girlfriends, life/domestic partners, spousal equivalents, our significant others, our better half and so on.
-But in reality we are spouses that have not walked down the aisle.
-We are … Para-spouses ( P-spouse, as we affectionately use!)
+Traditional marriages are not what they once were.
+Yet couples and domestic partners who can’t or choose not to marry are a “real” family.
+We introduce these mates as boyfriends/girlfriends, life/domestic partners, spousal equivalents, significant others, better half and so on.
+But in reality they are our spouses who have not walked down the aisle.
+He or she is our para-spouse or p-spouse for short.